Best Cities for Video Game Development Jobs

 The US, England and Canada have a lot to offer you for game jobs.
 But those are just the top countries for game dev studios – if we break things down purely by city instead of grouping by country, we find a large number of impressive game dev hotbed cities located all around the world.

-Top game development cities in the World, based on number of game developers and developers/publishers
+Top game development cities in the World, based on number of game developer and publisher locations

-Long famous for game development, Tokyo, Japan is a heavyweight with nearly 60 game companies including the likes of Bandai Namco, Konami, Hudson Soft, and Square Enix.
+But Tokyo, long a major player in the game industry, is still a heavyweight with over 200 game developer and publisher locations including the likes of Bandai Namco, Konami, Hudson Soft, and Square Enix.
 Not to mention you’re only a few train stops away from Harajuku, where you’re welcome to rock your favorite video game cosplay 24/7.

 You’ve got choices!

-With even more options like Kiev, Stockholm, or Brisbane, there’s no excuse not to explore the world while still pursuing your game dev career in one of the best ways possible: by relocating to a game development hotbed.
+While they didn’t make the pie chart, you have even more hotbed options like Helsinki, Kyiv, Hamburg, Copenhagen, and Sao Paulo just barely missing the list.
+So there’s no excuse not to explore the world while still pursuing your game dev career in one of the best ways possible: by relocating to a game development hotbed.

 The entire planet is your game world, and it’s time to level up.